-Federal regulations may require the Funds to obtain your name, your date of birth (for a natural person), your residential street address or principal place of business and your Social Security Number, Employer Identification Number or other government issued identification when you open an account.
-Additional information may be required in certain circumstances or to open accounts for corporations or other entities.
-The Funds may use this information to attempt to verify your identity.
-The Funds may not be able to establish an account if the necessary information is not received.
-The Funds may also place limits on account transactions while they are in the process of attempting to verify your identity.
-Additionally, if the Funds are unable to verify your identity after your account is established, the Funds may be required to redeem your shares and close your account.
+Federal regulations may require the Fund to obtain your name, your date of birth (for a natural person), your residential street address or principal place of business and your Social Security Number, Employer Identification Number or other government issued identification when you open an account.
+Additional information may be required in certain circumstances or to open accounts for corporations or other entities, and effective May 11, 2018 certain information regarding beneficial ownership will be verified, including information about beneficial owners of such entities.
+The Fund may use this information to attempt to verify your identity and, for legal entities, the identity of beneficial owners.
+The Fund may not be able to establish an account if the necessary information is not received.
+The Fund may also place limits on account transactions while it is in the process of attempting to verify your identity and, for legal entities, the identity of beneficial owners.
+Additionally, if the Fund is unable to verify the identity or you or your beneficial owners after your account is established, the Fund may be required to redeem your shares and close your account.
 If your account is closed for this reason, your shares will be redeemed at the NAV next calculated on the date your account is closed, and you bear the risk of loss.

 Guggenheim Investments provides accounts for resident U.S. citizens and resident aliens.
-We will not open a new account for any non-resident aliens (natural person or entity) or non-resident U.S. citizens.
+We generally will not open a new account for any non-resident aliens (natural person or entity) or non-resident U.S. citizens.
+Guggenheim Investments generally will not accept any investments from non-resident aliens (natural person or entity) or non-resident U.S. citizens.
 If you are unsure of your status please consult your tax adviser.